jlc248/ProbSevere_v3_paper_2024/README.md

 # ProbSevere v3 paper 2024
 Scripts to train and evaluate gradient-boosted decision trees like those in ProbSevere v3.
-Data is found here:

 ## Install Mamba
-Follow the [instructions]([url](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)) to install `mamba`.
+Follow the [instructions](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) to install `mamba`.
 You can also use `conda`, but I've found `mamba` tends to be faster and more robust.

 ## Dowload datasets
 These datasets contain storm attributes for each storm at each scan/observation time.
 Each storm has a unique ID.